ansible/mazer/README.md

   # default: False (https connections do verify certificates)
   #
   ignore_certs: false

+# When installing content like ansible collection globally (using the '-g/--global' flag),
+# mazer will install into sub directories of this path.
+#
+# default: /usr/share/ansible/collections/ansible_collections
+#
+global_content_path: /usr/share/ansible/collections/ansible_collections

 # When installing content like ansible roles, mazer will install into
 # sub directories of this path.